Tomorrow X Together: Musical style and lyrical themes

 According to Rolling Stone, Tomorrow X Together's music "dabbles in disco, shoegaze, indie rock, and pop" and discusses "personal stories about the growing pains that come along with being a teenager".
-NME described the group's discography as mostly "bright, breezy and blissfully free from life’s worries" and "focusing more on fantasy and fun".
+NME described the group's discography as mostly "bright, breezy and blissfully free from life's worries" and "focusing more on fantasy and fun".
 The members have expressed their desire to be more involved in songwriting.

 Endorsements

-In May 2019, TXT was announced as the new ambassadors for Korean skin care brand It's Skin.
-In December 2019, TXT was announced as exclusive models for Korean student uniform brand Skoolooks' 2020 collections.
-In February 2021, TXT was selected as "main characters" in TikTok's #BeMyValentine global campaign to celebrate Valentine's Day.
-In March 2021, the group was announced as models for the Japanese audio brand GLIDiC.
-In July 2021, the group was revealed to be the newest brand ambassadors of Philippine telecommunications giant Smart Communications for its "Build Your Own Giga" campaign.
-In August 2021, TXT was selected as models for Korean beauty brand 4OIN.
-In May 2022, the group was announced as the global ambassadors for Korean skin care brand Ma:nyo factory.
-In February 2023, TXT was appointed as the first global ambassador for the personal care brand KUNDAL.
+In May 2019, Tomorrow X Together was announced as the new ambassadors for Korean skincare brand It's Skin.
+In December 2019, the band was announced as exclusive models for Korean student uniform brand Skoolooks' 2020 collections.

+In February 2021, Tomorrow X Together was selected as "main characters" in TikTok's #BeMyValentine global campaign to celebrate Valentine's Day.
+In March 2021, the band was announced as models for the Japanese audio brand GLIDiC.
+In July 2021, the band was revealed to be the newest brand ambassadors of Philippine telecommunications giant Smart Communications for its "Build Your Own Giga" campaign.
+In August 2021, Tomorrow X Together was selected as models for Korean beauty brand 4OIN.

+In May 2022, the band was announced as the global ambassadors for Korean skin care brand Ma:nyo factory.

+In February 2023, Tomorrow X Together was appointed as the first global ambassador for the personal care brand Kundal.
 They were selected as the new global ambassadors for Korean beauty brand Clio in the same month.
+In August 2023, the band was announced as the new brand ambassadors for Dior.